Medicare Levy Surcharge and hospital cover

 But wait – there's more!
 Lucy and Georgos are eligible for the age-based discount (available on all Frank hospital covers for members aged 18–29 years).
 As they are 27 years old, they receive a 6% discount on their policy until they turn 41.
 Learn about the age-based discount.

-See product fact sheet for further information on the level of cover used in this example.
+See Bronze Plus Hospital for further information on the level of cover used in this example.

 Affordable hospital cover with Frank